Georg Jellinek

-Georg Jellinek (16 June 1851 – 12 January 1911) was a German public lawyer and was considered to be "the exponent of public law in Austria“.
+Georg Jellinek (16 June 1851 – 12 January 1911) was a German public lawyer and was considered to be "the exponent of public law in Austria".

 Life

+Jellinek was born in Leipzig.
+His father, Adolf Jellinek, was an Austrian rabbi.

 From 1867, Jellinek studied law, history of art and philosophy at the University of Vienna.
 He also studied philosophy, history and law in Heidelberg and Leipzig up until 1872.
 He was the son of Adolf Jellinek, a famous preacher in Vienna's Jewish community.
 In 1872 he completed his Dr. phil. thesis in Leipzig (The Socio-Ethical Meaning of Justice, Injustice and Punishment) and in 1874 also his Dr. jur. in Vienna.

 In 1879 he qualified as a professor at the University of Vienna.
 Jellinek was later visiting professor of legal philosophy in Vienna, in 1881 he was named a member of the commission for state exams and one year later he published his seminal work, The Theory of the Unifications of States (1882).
 In 1883 he was given the prestigious title of Professor of Public Law at the University of Vienna.
 In 1889 he was duly given a professorship in Basel and left the academic service of Austria-Hungary.
-From 1891 he was Ordinarius for general Public Law and International Law at the University of Heidelberg.
+From 1891 he was Ordinarius for general Public Law and International Law at the Heidelberg University.
 In 1900 he compiled his main work, General Theory of the State.